mail4hafij/dotnetcore-startup-with-efcore/README.md

 - Unit Of Work pattern with Entity Framework Core.
 - Repository pattern.
 - Logic for managing multiple repositories.
-- Linq quearyable extension to make paging and sorting easy.
+- Linq queryable extension to make paging and sorting easy.
 - Automapper for mapping DB models to contracts.
 - Autofac for dependency injection.